Speaker: Rev. Aidsand F. Wright-Riggins III

 /

 One of Howard Thurman’s most important books is Jesus and the Disinherited.
-He had proposed to publisher Abington-Cokesbury that a better title for this book would have been The Religion of Jesus and the Disinherited because the publisher’s title collapsed the distinction, crucial for Thurman’s … read more.
+He had proposed to publisher Abington-Cokesbury that a better title for this book would have been The Religion of Jesus and the Disinherited because the publisher’s title collapsed the distinction, crucial for Thurman’s argument, between organized Christianity and the religion of Jesus.
+For … Continue reading Deception as a Hound of Hell

 Hope for Humans Hounded by the Hounds of Hell